 - Trigger Parameter: Press

 - Now both the moving platform and the button press Interactable Targets will respond to the interact, but the ability needs to know where the character should be positioned to actually press the button.
-For this we can add the Ability Start Location component to the button.
+For this we can add the Move Towards Location component to the button.

 - For this example we want the button to be able to be interacted with when the character is within a trigger.
 Under the Object Detection field of the Interact ability on the character we’ll set a value of Trigger.
 A trigger should now be added to the button that the ability will detect.

 - The interact object is now ready to go!
 When the character enters the trigger the Interact ability will be able to start.
 When the ability is started it’ll interact with the Interactable component after the Interact Event has triggered.
 The ability will then complete after the Interact Complete Event has triggered.

 New objects can be interacted with by implementing the IInteractableTarget interface.
 With the IInteractableTarget the Interact/Interactable scripts do not need to be modified in order to support a new interactable object.
 The IInteractableTarget interface contains two methods that must be implemented: